elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- The earth race, the downtrodden race has known feet.
+- The race of earth, the downtrodden race is well acquainted with feet.
 - Congo and Mississippi, strain out gold
 - strain out blood
 - the race of earth, the race of ash is on the move
-- chewing-saltpeter explodes feet on the road.
+- the feet on the road spit saltpeter plugs.

-- {:.sp} The Guard Man.
+- {:.sp} The Jailer Man.

-- You will perish, a prisoner of snow, loneliness and desperation.
+- You will perish, a prisoner of snow, loneliness, and desperation.

 - {:.sp} Toussaint.

 - Just like me, your master will bleed one day:
 - shipwrecked
-- prisoner of my Africa, like me of his Europe.
+- prisoner of my Africa as I am of his Europe.
 - Africa is now linked to its destiny ...
 - Africa has a share with him
 - Toussaint a share with him, whether he likes it or not.